 Every room in this villa is dripping with baroque-style opulence.
-The soaring prices (over $700 a night) might make you think Ricky Martin will be waiting for you in a tight tennis uniform when you arrive, but don’t worry, you can still imagine all the butt stuff that went down in the mosaic pool (lined with 24-karat gold, no expense spared) when you take a dip.
+The soaring prices (over $700 a night) might make you think Ricky Martin will be waiting for you in a tight tennis uniform when you arrive.
 If you’re looking to be more a voyeur than an overnight guest, book a dinner reservation at the on-site Italian Mediterranean restaurant, Gianni’s.

-When it finally opens, this “hetero-friendly” Art Deco hotel will be the second gay lodging option in South Beach and mere blocks from Miami’s 12th Street beach.
-Axel Hotels is a popular queer chain currently found in cities like Barcelona, Ibiza, and Berlin.
-The first available bookings for Miami begin in January 2020.
+This “hetero-friendly” Art Deco hotel is the second gay lodging option in South Beach and is just a few blocks from Miami’s 12th Street beach.
+Axel Hotels is a trusted queer chain popular in cities such as Barcelona, Ibiza, and Berlin.

 Address: 1500 Collins Avenue